One of the most important things you need to decide on before you move to Mexico is getting health insurance.

 Therefore, if you plan to stay in Mexico long-term, it’s better to get health insurance rather than rely on travel insurance.

-Can I Use Insurance from My Country?
+Can I Use My Health Insurance in Mexico?

 It depends on what kind of insurance you have.
 Public insurance such as Medicaid and Medicare cannot be used in Mexico.